86Box: Host operating system support

 Initially exclusive to Windows, it was ported to Linux in version 3.2 and macOS in version 3.4.

 Manager

 For easier handling of multiple virtual machines at the same time and the change of its parameters, it is recommended to use 86Box with a GUI manager application.
-Some of them are 86Box Manager, 86Box Manager Lite and WinBox for 86Box, all available as free software too.
+Some of them are 86Box Manager, 86Box Manager Lite and WinBox for 86Box, all available as free software, too.
+Since version 5.0 86Box includes a built-in VM Manager and is enabled by default.